 It’s far from impossible for e-commerce businesses to thrive even in a world that includes Amazon.
-Though Amazon is the largest online retailer by far in the United States, sales of smaller online stores have also continued to expand in that country in recent years.
+Though Amazon is the largest online retailer in the United States, sales of smaller online stores have continued to expand in that country in recent years.
 It’s not a stretch to suggest that the same could happen in Australia.

 That is only possible, of course, if your business is prepared for Amazon’s arrival to this country.
 That means emphasizing your personal connection to your customers, along with a website designed to hold up to increased user expectations.
 To get started in creating that website, and prepare your business for a situation in which it can compete with Amazon, contact us.